pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 ### Understanding mathematical texts

-At some point around 2008 I came across Paul Halmos' article [_How to write mathematics_](#related), I had the hope that in order to get better at understanding mathematical texts it would be useful to know how the authors think about writing them.
+At some point around 2008 I came across Paul Halmos' article [_How to write mathematics_](#related), I had the idea that I could get better at understanding mathematical texts if I understood the author's though process.

 Halmos' article is about his personal process of organizing notes, outlining, arranging each section in the text, fixing mistakes and improving the generated text.